Leter-Tech/NoLegalese.ai/README.md

 ## 💬 **AI Chat Assistant**

-Our document chat feature allows you to have a natural conversation with your document after analysis.
+Our AI document chat feature allows you to have a natural conversation with your document after analysis.
 The assistant:

 - Uses advanced AI to understand document context and structure
 - Maintains conversation history for intuitive follow-up questions